-All pupils will sit their exams at the end of Year 11, each sitting two papers for each scientific discipline - biology, chemistry, and physics.
+All pupils will sit external exams at the end of Year 11.
+There are two papers for each of the Science subjects.
 The topics for each paper are outlined above.
-The combined science exams last 1 hour and 10 minutes, while the separate science GCSE papers are 1 hour 45 minutes each.
-As already mentioned, there is no longer a practical exam or a coursework component to the science GCSEs.
+The Combined Science papers are 70 min long, while the Separate Science papers are 1 hour 45 minutes each.
+The practical content is examined across all papers and for all three disciplines.

 The GCSE course is an excellent foundation to continue on to the study of any of the sciences at A-Level.
+Both the Combined and Separate Science pathways are suitable foundations for KS5 studies in all three Sciences.
 Science is a widely-respected qualification and leads to a range of different opportunities both in and out of the traditional laboratory setting - these include medicine, forensics, engineering, astronomy, IT, and law.